Is Solar Worth It?

 Because the solar ITC represents a large amount of savings for those interested in solar, we at Go Solar Group discourage those who don’t owe federal taxes from going solar.
 Solar becomes much less affordable without these incentives.

-State-Level Solar Incentives
+5 Can Benefit from their State-Level Solar Incentives

 On top of the potential savings from the federal government, state governments also offer incentives.
 These incentives comprise an integral part of ensuring you save the most.
 Let’s go over some of these state-level incentives for a better grasp of the potential savings in your area.